 Among dogs, the chow chow and the Chinese shar-pei are the only two breeds known for featuring solid black-blue tongues.

-In the rest of animal kingdom, giraffes are known for having a black, blue or purple tongue with a pink base, which according to the Giraffe Conservation Foundation, is supposedly meant to protect a giraffe's tongue from sunburns as they nibble on leaves.
+There are only a few animals on this planet with blue tongues.
+Other than dogs, giraffes are known for boasting a black, blue or purple tongue with a pink base, which, according to the Giraffe Conservation Foundation, is supposedly meant to protect a giraffe's tongue from sunburns as they nibble on leaves.

-Then, finally, there are polar bears who are also known to sport a blue-black tongue which matches the color of their skin, which we don't normally get to see as it's covered in an immaculate white coat.
+Then, finally, there are polar bears who are also known to sport a blue-black tongue that ultimately matches the color of their skin, which we don't normally get to see as it's covered in an immaculate white coat!

 According to the American Kennel Club, the Chinese shar-pei and the chow chow are the only two dog breeds known to have a blue-black tongue.